TheSuranaverse/Microsoft-Future_Ready_Talent-Internship/Hot Queries & Solution/README.md

 Write any tips for the learning modules or internship below.
 Thanks for contributing!😄

-1. You can use only `4 Sandbox` in a single day, so use them carefully when you perform exercises.
+1. You can use only `Sandbox 4 times` in a single day, so use them carefully when you perform exercises.
 2.

 # THANK YOU! ❤️